Spermatocele (Epididymal Cyst)

 What is a spermatocele?

-A spermatocele (epididymal cyst) is a sperm-filled cyst in the long, tightly coiled tube that lies above and behind each testicle (epididymis).
+A spermatocele (epididymal cyst) is a painless, fluid-filled cyst in the long, tightly coiled tube that lies above and behind each testicle (epididymis).
+The fluid in the cyst may contain sperm that are no longer alive.
 It feels like a smooth, firm lump in the scrotum on top of the testicle.

 What causes spermatoceles?